Backstory

 We lived in Brownsville, Brooklyn--the notorious murder capital of New York--a community more populated than 98.5% of the nation's neighborhoods.
 It is a place where maintaining a positive outlook requires creativity.

 As a child, I was deeply inspired by my father's boundless passion for the arts.
 He enthusiastically pursued his dream of becoming a professional Salsa Musician and Singer while working as a school janitor.
 Sadly, he passed away when I was still a teenager.
 His untimely death taught me the everlasting power of the art we leave behind.
-Our art is our legacy.
-It is proof of existence.
-Art is a force that shapes perspectives and inspires others to see the world differently.
+Art is proof of existence.

-Much of my work uniquely portrays the perspective of an urban American Latiné female as she navigates the complexities of her identity, culture, and surroundings.
-She is a rare protagonist viewed through the lens of an equally rare director.
-I continue to hone all of my talents to create meaningful works that promote connection, compassion, and provoke a rethinking of obstacles as opportunities for growth and inner strength.
+Much of my work navigates the complexities of identity, cultural divides, relationships, and resilience.
+I aim to create entertaining and meaningful works that promote connection and provoke a rethinking of obstacles as opportunities for growth and inner strength.